-Our completely self-contained off-grid cabin/cottages sit on the sand dunes of North Beach off Tow Hill Rd., about 9km before Tow Hill and 16 km past Masset.
+Our completely self-contained off-grid (no power) cabin/cottages sit on the sand dunes of North Beach off Tow Hill Rd., about 9km before Tow Hill and 16 km past Masset.
 Just bring yourself, ice for the supplied cooler and something for the BBQ.
 Check-in at the office, it's the house on the hill.

 At low tide there are razor clams to dig by the bucketful all summer, and plenty of crabs to net.
-Every cabin has a dedicated crab pot, and a clam shove, should you wish.
+Every cabin has a dedicated crab pot, and a clam shovel, should you wish.
 The beach is sand, and perfectly safe for kids as there are no currents or riptides.
 Bring your wet suits and gear or check out the local surf shop www.northbeachsurfshop.com.
 Because we are in the Pacific flyway for migrating birds, there are many species of shore and sea birds.
 The Island bird count is around 175 types, including the Sea Eagle.
 There are deer everywhere.
 Bears inhabit the island but not the beaches.
 Beach fires can be made at the tide line from driftwood.
 Wonderful sunsets and long twilight are the rule as the sun drops into the ocean.